-Limit screen time - NO iPod (or other device) for now.
+NO iPod (or other device) for now.
 Stop any desire to hack into my data and get on social media.

-Meditate - we use an app called CALM daily which is meditation and cool pod casts.
+We use an app called CALM daily which is meditation and cool pod casts.

-Art - we play music and dance around like no ones watching.
+We play music and dance around like no ones watching.
 And if you have read most of my tween blogs, YES we still have our song and she’s been playing it a lot lately.
 It’s cool that we still have that… She’s also back into reading and art.

-School - we work with the school and she meets with someone each week to check in on how she’s feeling.
+We work with the school and she meets with someone each week to check in on how she’s feeling.
 She’s also started training for her cross country.

-Home - she has her daily chores: room to be cleaned daily; lock up dog; and help us with dishes and washing.
+She has her daily chores: room to be cleaned daily; lock up dog; and help us with dishes and washing.
 These are things I did with my eldest and it gives us more time to chat while working together.
 She seems to open up a lot that way with the chatting flowing easy as we work together and it will help her get ready for boarding school.